 Studio class is a regular meeting of all the students who study with a particular teacher.
 Check with your teacher to find out how often you are required to attend.
 The purpose of studio class is for students to sing for each other and to deal with infomation that is better handled in a group, rather than during your valuable one-on-one lesson time.

 If you are a music major or a music minor, you are required to engage a pianist to accompany you at your lessons and to rehearse with you additionally once per week.
-If you are not a music major or minor, the faculty still strongly encourage you to engage a pianist.
 Your teacher can provide you information about capable pianists who might be available for you.

 At OSU, you can pursue a Bachelor of Arts or a Bachelor of Science with an emphasis in vocal performance.
 You may also pursue a minor in voice performance; this is a popular option for students who wish to continue advancing their singing abilities, while pursuing another area of academic interest at OSU.